Thetechguy44/hasob-test/README.md

-# Library Management System API

-This is a RESTful API for a Library Management System built with Laravel 11.
+# DMO Savings bond

+The DMO Savings bond is a portal that allows investors to buy bonds.
+The application comprises of 3 main packages:
+   a. dmo-savings-bond-portal:- a web application
+   b. dmo-savings-bond-module:- a library containing the models, controllers, etc. for the savings bond app.
+   c. hasob-foundation-core-bs-5:- a helper library with reusable components.

-## Features
+## Application Entities

-- CRUD operations for Books, Authors, and Users
-- Book borrowing and returning functionality
-- Role-based access control (Admin, Librarian, Member)
-- Search functionality for books
-- API documentation with Swagger/OpenAPI
-- Caching for improved performance
-- Docker containerization
+- Bond Offer:- A bond being offered for subscription by investors
+- Investor:- A person subscribing to a bond offer.
+- Broker:- Every Investor has a broker that manages their account.
+- Subscription:- A successfully purchased bond offer by an investor.

 ## Requirements

-- PHP 8.2+
+- PHP 7.3 | 8.0+
 - Composer
-- Docker and Docker Compose (optional)

 ## Setup Instructions